AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 - Admins can delete a folder within the Company folder that another admin created.
 Admins may need to coordinate with other Admins to keep folder and project access consistent.

-- When an Admin moves a project to the Company folder, the project is shared with everyone even if the original shared privileges were restricted.
+- When an Admin moves a project to the Company folder, the project is shared with everyone with the **Edit copy** role, even if the original shared privileges were restricted.

 - When an Admin moves a project out of the Company folder, the original or previous sharing privileges are respected.